Sample questions relating to The Mortgage Works transfer of equity

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the The Mortgage Works conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in violation of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance